villano-lab/nrCascadeSim/CONTRIBUTING.md

 This allows us to correctly manage versioning.
 If you submit a pull request directly to the `master` branch, you will be asked to change the target to `develop` (or another applicable branch).

-All pull requests should be tested by Travis-CI.
+All pull requests will be automatically by Travis-CI.
 Please note whether you updated the CI or whether no change was needed.
 If for some reason a new, untested feature is implemented, but you are unable to implement the necessary CI,